smalluban/neck/README.md

 * `string`: id or template body for dependency injector (read Neck.DI [section](#neckdi)).
 Injector should return `function` (as `function` value below) or `string` containing template.
-* `boolean`: When set to `false` controller `el` will not be touched at all.
-When set to `true` will use exisiting DOM tree of controller element as template.
-In both cases render method will parse nodes (looking for helpers), but when template is set to `true`, DOM tree is empty before rendering.
+* `boolean`: When set to `false` controller `el` body will be used as template but not removed from DOM.
+When set to `true` DOM tree is empty before rendering.
 This is important for example when helper will reuse own body to create list of elements (read ui-collection or ui-list sections).
 * `function`: Set with `controller.scope` property as first argument.
 Should return `string` value containg template body

-When is not set (default `undefined` value) template can be overwritten by options pushed to `constructor` method:
+When is not set (default `undefined` value) template is not used, but can be overwritten by options pushed to `constructor` method:

 ```coffeescript
 # This will work. template will be set to 'myTemplatePath'